microsoft/Reactors/Web_Fundamentals_1/5_Project/README.md

 ### Design

 Depending on the size of the team, the developer can also play the role of the designer.
-In larger teams is usually a dedicated designer for the product.
+In some larger teams there is a dedicated designer for the product.

 - [ ] gather requirements and assets (wireframe)
 - [ ] ask questions if something is unclear before writing code